kuba2k2/alpine-home-assistant/README.md

 ```
 </details>

-Building from source is also possible; the original guide is also here.
+Building from source is also possible; the original guide is at the end of this document.

 ## Prerequisites